Canada made its housing crisis. It just may manufacture its way out of it, too.

 Of course, none of this revolutionary process happens without integration.
 Intelligent City unites architecture, manufacturing, and construction under one roof.
 The architects know what to design because they know what can be manufactured; the manufacturing team has already told the architect what it can build; and the construction team knows how to build the design because the architect is on their team.

 It sounds simple now, but the gap the company faced was in manufacturing.
-With the robotics and architecture brain trust already in house, NGen stepped in to help Intelligent City create its fabrication site first pilot plant.
+With the robotics and architecture brain trust already in house, NGen stepped in to help Intelligent City create its first pilot plant.
 Funding this advanced manufacturing capability, which creates everything from floors and beams to walls, was the lynchpin of the company.
 “NGen was huge for us,” says Krieg.
-“They are how we built a facility that got us to a minimum viable product, which helped win our first contracts with a developers.”
+“They helped us complete our first automated facility with a robotic milling centre, which ultimately helped us win our first contracts with developers.”

 12-18 stories